fderose/recent/README.md

         category: espionage
         date_published:2014-02-01T00:00:00Z

 But, it is unclear based just on criterion C1 how these results should be ordered when they are returned to Frank since both books contain a single term in the title field that matches the search term.
-On the other hand, consideration of criterion C2 (how recently the book was published) suggests that the first book is should be given a boost since it is newer and returned at the top of the list.
+On the other hand, consideration of criterion C2 (how recently the book was published) suggests that the first book is should be given a boost (since it is newer) and returned at the top of the list.

 Suppose that today's date is 2014-12-08T00:00:00Z (in Solr's Zulu format).
 We can boost search results by newness by issuing the following query to Solr:

-    +title:Bond +date_published:[2014-01-01T00:00:00Z TO 2014-12-08:12:59:59Z] _val_:"recent($targetDate,date_published)"&targetDate=2014-12-08T23:59:59Z
+    +title:Bond +date_published:[2013-01-01T00:00:00Z TO 2014-12-08T12:59:59Z] _val_:"recent($targetDate,date_published)"&targetDate=2014-12-08T23:59:59Z

 where

   * __``+title:Bond``__ means "find all documents where the title field contains the search term "Bond."
 The __``+``__ sign indicates that the search term must be present in order for the document to be returned.
-  *__``+date_published:[2013-01-01T00:00:00Z TO 2013-12-08T23:59:59Z]``__ means find all documents where the __``date_published``__ field falls in the specified range.
+  *__``+date_published:[2013-01-01T00:00:00Z TO 2014-12-08T23:59:59Z]``__ means find all documents where the __``date_published``__ field falls in the specified range.
 The __``+``__ sign indicates that documents must be in this date range in order for the document to be returned.
 (This arbitrary range is included in the search to limit the number of documents that must be processed by the __``recent``__ function.)
   * __``targetDate=2014-12-08T23:59:59Z``__ is an assignment of today's date to the local variable __``targetDate``__
   * __``$targetDate``__ is a dereferencing of that local variable __``targetDate``__, which evaluates to the current date
   * __``date_published``__ is the date_published field from the book document